orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 - [ ]

-	- Function as initial instantiated from some vertex

-	- Intermediate results pending change

 	 - Control flow
 		 * How to use outputs of results into new functions, then pattern-match on the combination of those functions with branches on results.